mohammedAljadd/students-performance-prediction/README.md

 # Students-performance-and-difficulties-prediction

-   This project is about using data mining techniques to predict whether or not a student would pass the final exam. from the Student Performance data set from UCI Machine Learning Repository.
+   This project is about using machine learning algorithms to predict whether or not a student would pass the final exam. from the Student Performance data set from UCI Machine Learning Repository.

 <div style="text-align:center;padding-top:20px" >
     <img src="https://blog.kinems.com/content/images/2018/04/Tracking_Headline.png" />